Can Homeowners Insurance Drop You?

 What Happens After Homeowners Insurance Is Canceled?

-After being dropped by your provider, insurers view you as a higher risk, which can lead to higher premiums, fewer coverage options and stricter policy terms.
+Being dropped makes you a higher risk to insurers, leading to higher premiums, fewer coverage options and stricter policy terms.

 coins2 icon